One latent to fit them all: a unified representation of baryonic feedback on matter distribution: Results with SIMBA

 Figure~\ref{fig:EAST_chi2} shows reconstruction performance on the cross-validation set.
 The EAST model achieves excellent reconstruction on SIMBA but performs poorly on the other three suites, especially at large scales (low-$k$), where the variance is much larger.
 In contrast, the ``TEA tuned'' model exhibits significantly improved performance on the other suites while maintaining acceptable behavior on SIMBA.

 This issue is further illustrated in \autoref{fig:EAST_rec}, which mirrors the latent variation analysis shown in the middle-left panel of \autoref{fig:AIO_plot}.
 The EAST model shows strong reconstruction bias at low $k$ in the Astrid suite, and the latent dimensions exert a large influence in that regime.
 After fine-tuning on the TEA dataset, the ``TEA tuned'' model significantly reduces this bias, particularly in the large-scale regime.
+A reason for this is that, SIMBA not only have a stronger feedback than the other suite on the largest scales, but also have larger variance due to the wide range of CAMELS, as shown in \autoref{fig:T2_scatter}.
 Based on these results, we eventually decide to use TEA model for the main analysis shown in this paper.